IshmaelRogers/Kuka-Arm/README.md

 ### Project Implementation

 The current state of this code is primitive in nature.
-It will be further optimized in the future to include individual functions to handle small steps in the program.
+The pick and place operation is relatively slow and can be further optimized in the future to include individual functions to handle small steps in the program.

 ![alt text][Image2]